-This course will focus on the practical nurses' responsibility in assessing, planning, implementing, and evaluating measures to encourage mental wellness and to utilize therapeutic nursing intervention when caring for patients/clients exhibiting maladaptive behavior or the mentally ill patient/client.
-The introductory phase of the course includes basic information on the theories of psychological development and behavioral patterns in the healthy person as well as in the ill person.
+This course will focus on the practical nurse's responsibility in assessing, planning, implementing, and evaluating measures to encourage mental wellness and utilize therapeutic nursing intervention when caring for clients exhibiting maladaptive behavior or the mentally ill client.
+The course includes basic information on the theories of psychological development and behavioral patterns in the healthy person as well as in the ill person.
 The relationship of growth and development to behavior as well as social and cultural influences will be explored.
-Behavioral characteristics, diagnostic measures, treatment modalities, and nursing interventions for individuals displaying mental illness behaviors will be considered during the second phase.
+Behavioral characteristics, diagnostic measures, treatment, modalities and nursing interventions for individuals displaying mental illness behaviors will be considered during the second phase.
 Prereqs: NURS 112, PSY 230